 3. Single-Arm Dumbbell Row

-Targets: Rhomboids, lats, shoulders and biceps
+Targets: Rhomboids, lats, shoulders, and biceps.

 How to: Stand behind a plyo box with your right knee on top of it and your left foot behind you.
 Grasp a dumbbell in your left hand and bring your torso foward you so your back is flat and parallel to the floor.
 Put your right hand on the box (a).
 Pull the dumbbell back towards the left side of your chest to perform a row, squeezing your shoulder blades together (b).
 Lower your left arm back down, and then switch sides (c).

-4. Seated Tricep Extension
+4. Seated Triceps Extension

 How to: Sit on a plyo box and hold one dumbbell in each hand.
 Press them directly overhead with your palms facing each other, chin up and elbows right by your ears (a).
 Lower the dumbbells behind your head, while keeping your elbows by your ears (b).
 Straighten your arms and return to the starting position (c).